FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 Record the Ids of both users.
 These will be UUIDs, and might look like `c49f5a75-1c3d-45db-98d2-25936b7c1966`.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-user.png" alt="Creating Users in FusionAuth" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-create-user.png" alt="Create a new user in FusionAuth." class="img-fluid" figure=false %}

 ### Creating an API key